varnits/OyeRickshawBackendRatingSytstem/README.md

    - A Get API with the request mapped to "/getpassengerrating/{driverId}" defined in the REST controller

 The Rating ranges from 0-5
-The application by default runs on server port 8080
+The application by default runs on server port 8080 The jdk version used for this project  - 15